dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 ### Persist component state in a Blazor Web App

 You can persist and read component state in a Blazor Web App using the existing <xref:Microsoft.AspNetCore.Components.PersistentComponentState> service.
 This is useful for [persisting component state during prerendering](xref:blazor/components/prerender?view=aspnetcore-8.0&preserve-view=true#persist-prerendered-state).

-Blazor Web Apps automatically persist any registered state during prerendering, removing the need for the [Persist Component State Tag Helper](xref:mvc/views/tag-helpers/builtin-th/persist-component-state-tag-helper).
+Blazor Web Apps automatically persist any registered app-level state created during prerendering, removing the need for the [Persist Component State Tag Helper](xref:mvc/views/tag-helpers/builtin-th/persist-component-state-tag-helper).

 ### Form handling and model binding